 Protecting your lungs starts with knowing the pros and cons of different smoking methods.

 Using a vape is the healthiest way of consuming cannabis by smoking.
-Because vaporizers don’t put direct fire onto the herb, you’re able to get a nice inhale of vapors while mitigating many of the harmful impacts of inhaling hot plant material.
+Because vaporizers, like the Pax 3, don’t put direct fire onto the herb, you’re able to get a nice inhale of vapors while mitigating many of the harmful impacts of inhaling hot plant material.

 Joints & Pipes